Wyntuition/jekyll-now/_posts/2018-03-28-container-activities.md

 * Service/App management (organizing containers that comprise an application; managing deployments)
 * Storage management

 You probably have heard buzz words like Kubernetes, which provides functionality like these and much more, but the ecosystem overall is daunting at first.
-This presentation will summarize the ecosystem, giving an overview of what container management is, and will briefly look at some of the popular tools, including Kubernetes.
+This presentation will summarize the ecosystem, giving an overview of what container management and orchestration is, and will look at some tools, including Kubernetes, Swarm and Mesos.

-Attendees should come away with a clearer understanding of what container management is all about, why you need it, and what tools are out there for it.
-Attendees will come out with some actionable next steps if they are in need of container management, or if they simply want to try out some of the tools.
+Attendees should come away with a clearer understanding of container management, why you need it, and what tools are out there.
+Additionally they will come out with actionable next steps in container management.

 Comments: I am a seasoned speaker with technical depth and experience in these hot container topics, and I have helped clarify the container management ecosystem for clients and co-workers.
 This is a hot topic I am excited to help people understand better.